Armixas/StatybaServer/README.md

 # StatybaServer

-This is university's small group project using server-side Blazor.
+This is university's group project using server-side Blazor.